Ninapepite/OpUtilsManager_Container/README.md

 ```
 docker run -d -p 8060:8060 -v oputils:/opt/ManageEngine/OpManager ninapepite/oputils
 ```
-And I recommanded you to use --dns argument, oputils need dns resolver.
-You can configure in web interface but it's better to use dns argument
+And I recommand you to use --dns argument, oputils needing dns resolver.
+You can configure in web interface but it is better to use dns argument
 ```
 docker run -d -p 8060:8060 --dns 192.168.1.1 -v oputils:/opt/ManageEngine/OpManager ninapepite/oputils
 ```